Most runners hate to stretch. Especially guys. We complain about lack of flexibility, but do nothing about it.

 If your stretching time is limited (and whose isn’t?), concentrate on stretching the major running muscle groups.
 That is, learn how to properly stretch the hamstrings, quadriceps, calf, Achilles tendon and soleus as well as the hip flexors.

 The best way to learn proper technique how is to take a stretching or yoga class.
+Restorative Yin yoga classes and studio consist of a series of long-held, passive floor poses that mainly work the lower part of the body — the hips, pelvis, inner thighs, and lower spine.
+These areas are especially rich in connective tissues.
+The poses are held for up to five minutes (and sometimes longer) to receive the greatest benefits.
 If possible, find one which is specific for runners.
 There are numerous yoga studios in Austin that have classes designed specifically for runners and triathletes.
 Call around and ask whether the studio has a class that’s right for you.

 There’s no better way to learn how to stretch properly than to take a class so

 we won’t attempt to give you specific stretches to do, but here are some guidelines that will help make stretching more productive:

 O Find a quiet, convenient place to stretch.
 If you’re going to stretch outside after running, bring a blanket.